 For parties of 2 or less a £20 discount will be applied on weekly bookings.
 A discount of £50 will be applied when 2 consecutive weeks are booked regardless of party size.
 Cannot be used in conjunction with any other offer

 Accommodation for 4 on one floor: Lounge/dining room; kitchen, bathroom with shower over bath; one double bedroom; one twin bedroom.

-Services: * Electric heating (cost included) *Multi Fuel stove with fuel provided * Bed Linen and Towels included * Electric cooker & Microwave * Washing machine * Fridge/Freezer * TV with DVD * Highchair and cot available on request * Enclosed garden with furniture * Parking * No Smoking * Dogs: Maximum 2 well behaved dogs with own bedding, not to be left on their own or allowed on furniture or beds.
+Services: * Electric heating (cost included) *Multi Fuel stove with fuel provided (not available until 2022) * Bed Linen and Towels included * Electric cooker & Microwave * Washing machine * Fridge/Freezer * TV with DVD * Highchair and cot available on request * Enclosed garden with furniture * Parking * No Smoking * Dogs: Maximum 2 well behaved dogs with own bedding, not to be left on their own or allowed on furniture or beds.
 Note no Wi-fi at the cottage

 EXTRAS: £20 for 1 dog per week.
 2nd dog free.

 Additional accommodation is available next door in Shelduck Cottage